15 Easy Ways to Increase Response Rates for your Survey

-Use friends, family and colleagues targeting Use your respondents to share your survey to interested.
+Use friends, family and colleagues targeting ask your respondents to share your survey with people they know.
 Offer respondents an opportunity to send the survey to others, and if their friends and family take the survey, the original respondent has a better chance of winning/earning a gift incentive.
-This can be easily achieved by collecting email addresses as part of the survey.
+Make sure to add a dedicated section to letting respondents share email addresses with you.

 Two Features that will Increase Survey Response Rate